isle-project/isle-editor/docusaurus/docs/tutorials/including-data.md

 * **`require`**: the `require` statement in the preamble is used to import files.
 Here we have imported two files, `airlines.json` and `airline_info.json`, by providing the *local path* to these files (in this case, the two files are in the same directory as the ISLE file).
 To reference the content of these files, we have assigned names (respectively `airlines` and `airline_info`) to the imported content.
 In this case, the names we chose match the base name of the files, but this is not necessary.
 We then use this content in the `<DataTable/>` tag through the names we chose in the `require` statement.

 * **the data file**: this file contains the data we want to display in the Data Table, using the `data` field of the `<DataTable>` tag.
 Here, the data file is `airlines.json`.
-Note that the file does need to be in JSON format, more details will be provided below.
+The file can be provided in CSV or JSON format, more details will be provided below.
 You can download a zipped folder containing the two files used in this example [here](https://isle.heinz.cmu.edu/Demo_airline_data.zip).

 * **the data info file**: this (optional) file contains information about the data, such as the name of the data set, a short description of the data and its source, and variable descriptions for each of the columns.
 The data info is displayed by using the `dataInfo` field of the `<DataTable/>` tag.
-As with the data file, the data info needs to be in JSON format (see below).
+The data info needs to be in JSON format (see below).

 ### JSON Format